-Email is one of our primary forms of communication.
-It is convenient, fast and free (sort of).
-When you are sending emails for your job search- to submit your resume, arrange a networking meeting or to send a thank you, you want to create the appropriate first impression.
-Are you making any of these common email mistakes?
+When you send email messages during your job search- to submit your resume, arrange a networking meeting or to say a thank you, you don’t want to make any of these email mistakes.

 The email address you choose to use should not be confusing, too personal or your family account email.
 Your email address should contain your name, such as email@example.com or if you have a common name, consider using your middle initial or some variation of your full name firstname.lastname@example.org or johnathan_j_doe@xmail.
 Avoid using your birth date, numbers or information that would make your email difficult to recognize.

 3. Don’t use humor

 It is difficult to convey humor or sarcasm in writing, therefore, the safest bet is to avoid it.
 The same is true for “LOL” or other modern acronyms or abbreviations frequently used in texting.
 These may get lost in translation and cross the line into “too personal” or familiar.

 4. Don’t use emoticons in emails

 Email is not the same as texting.
 Smiley faces or any other type of symbol used to convey emotion or feelings could be perceived as unprofessional and therefore, avoid using them in all of your job search correspondence.

 Be selective when copying other people into your messages.
 If you’re following up on a job posting submitted to human resources, don’t copy the company’s CEO or others of high rank.
 Nor should you copy in your mom, dad, career counselor, or others as a way of keeping them up-to-date.
 The receiver of the email will see these and may wonder why or may even feel threatened in some cases.